wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 === Image Rotator Widget ===
-Contributors: srcoley, douglaskarr
+Contributors: douglaskarr, srcoley
-Tags: jquery, widget, widgets, image, images, rotator, slider Requires at least: 2.7
+Tags: jquery, widget, widgets, image, images, rotator, slider, logo Requires at least: 2.7
 Tested up to: 4.0.0
-Stable tag: 0.3.2
+Stable tag: 0.3.3

 A sidebar widget for rotating and displaying images in your sidebar, allowing you to loop, set the speed, target a new window if linked, and even randomize the order!
 Great for displaying client logos on a corporate site.